hetmanskyi-cloud/AWS/terraform/README.md

 ## 7. How to Deploy

+All commands should be run from the root `terraform/` directory.

 1.  **Clone the Repository:**
     ```bash
     git clone <repository-url>
     cd terraform
     ```

-2.  **Set up your AWS credentials** as described in `environments/dev/README.md` (the model uses a limited-privilege IAM user that assumes a powerful role).
+2.  **Set up your AWS credentials** (typically by configuring your `~/.aws/config` and `~/.aws/credentials` files).

-3.  **Navigate to an Environment:**
+3.  **Configure Variables:**
+    Create or edit the `terraform.tfvars` file for the environment you wish to deploy (e.g., `environments/dev/terraform.tfvars`).
+At a minimum, you will need to provide values for any variables that do not have default values.

+4.  **Initialize and Deploy using Makefile:**
+    From the root `terraform/` directory, use the `make` commands to manage your environment.
     ```bash
-    # For example, to deploy the 'dev' environment
+    # To run a full check and see a plan for the 'dev' environment
-    cd environments/dev
-    ```

-4.  **Configure Variables:**
-    Copy the example variables file and customize it for your deployment.
-    ```bash
-    cp terraform.tfvars.example terraform.tfvars
-    # Edit terraform.tfvars with your specific values (e.g., domain name)
-    ```

-5.  **Initialize and Deploy using Makefile:**
-    From the root `terraform/` directory, use the `make` commands.
-    ```bash
-    # From the terraform/ directory
-    make all ENV=dev   # Initializes, formats, validates, and plans the 'dev' environment
+    make all ENV=dev

-    make apply ENV=dev # Applies the changes for the 'dev' environment
+    # To apply the changes to the 'dev' environment
+    make apply ENV=dev
     ```

 ---